NOVEMBER 2018 UPDATES

 SMPNA spent a great deal of time during the Spring working with San Mateo Public Works as they developed an ordinance to regulate installations of Cell towers here.

-At our meeting, Danielle Moskowitz, Park resident and President of San Mateo Citizens for a Safe Environment, spoke about continuing efforts to minimize cell tower installations.
+At our Fall 2018 General Meeting, Danielle Moskowitz, Park resident and President of San Mateo Citizens for a Safe Environment, spoke about continuing efforts to minimize cell tower installations.
 She registered dissatisfaction with the city's early lack of transparency in developing the ordinance and called for comprehensive citizen engagement.

 Brad Underwood, Public Works Dir., Tracy Scramaglia, Senior Civil Engineer and Gabrielle Whelan, Assistant City Attorney spoke about the ordinance and how we will move forward to address problems or concerns with new tower installations.
 There were a number of questions raised at the meeting that we submitted to Public Works, requesting that they post responses to their website.
 Details can be found on the City’s website.